0xInfection/XSRFProbe/README.md

 XSRF Probe is an advanced Cross Site Request Forgery Audit Toolkit equipped with Powerful Crawling and Intelligent Token Generation Capabilities.

 > XSRFProbe is undergoing [major code changes and core refactors](https://github.com/0xinfection/XSRFProbe/projects/1) at present.
-So consider avoiding making pull requests and raising issues temporarily until I publish the next release.
+So please consider avoiding making pull requests and raising issues temporarily until I publish the next release.
+If interested, have a look at [this one](https://github.com/0xInfection/XSRFProbe/projects/1).

 <img src="https://i.imgur.com/HTz6EDY.png" />